ferrufinob/StudyNook-backend/README.md

 ## Current Functionality

 - [x] can organize their flashcards by deck categories provided.
-- [x] can flip be flipped to view answer.
+- [x] can be flipped to view answer.
 - [x] can delete flashcard
 - [x] search bar is available to fliter through question and answers.